1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > The eggs of the tortoise are laid on land, and the tortoise

 > meditates on the eggs while in the water.
-Similarly, a
+Similarly, the

 > devotee in Krsna consciousness, although far away from the